DevilAguo0/hiddify/Tutorial-for-FoXray-app.md

 </div>

-# Tutorial for WingsX app
+# Tutorial for FoXray app